account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 Shrewsbury Canal Heritage Exhibition

-Alan Wilding (IWA Shrewsbury District & North Wales Branch) sent in this photo showing Shrewsbury MP Daniel Kawczynski at IWA’s stand in the Shrewsbury’s Canal Heritage exhibition on 22nd March.
+Alan Wilding (IWA Shrewsbury District & North Wales Branch) sent in this photo showing former Shrewsbury MP Daniel Kawczynski at IWA’s stand in the Shrewsbury’s Canal Heritage exhibition on 22nd March.
 Alongside Daniel are Susan Wilding, Branch committee member (centre), and Philippa Bursey, Branch secretary (right).
 They are well wrapped-up as the building has no heating.
 After hearing from our team about the inadequate future Government funding of the Canal and River Trust, Mr Kawczynski asked for more information so that he could write to the waterways minister.

 At Fradley Junction